-Registration on this website is only necessary if you would like to view some pages which might contain residential-sensitive content.
-A small business card is occasionally posted through all mail boxes and this will enable you to register on this site.
+A small business card is occasionally posted through all mail boxes and this will enable you to view some pages on this website which are password-protected.
 If you do not have this card, you can request a new one here.

-Please note: the forums are now closed and have been replaced with ‘Nextdoor’.
-If you want to say ‘hi’, post a topic of interest such as a residential issue, a security concern or just want to brag about your new Origami project, please post on the brand spanking new Cricketers Nextdoor Group!
+The forums on this website have been closed [sniffle].
+But, the far superior ‘Nextdoor’ social platform as taken its place [yay!]
+If you want to say ‘hi’, post a topic of interest such as a residential issue, sell or give away an item or just want to boast about your latest Origami project, please register a free Nextdoor account and post to the brand spanking new Cricketers Nextdoor Group!